← BACK TO PROJECTS

 benefits beyond the school

-This STEAM lab is poised to become a regenerative project for us.
-And by that, we mean that we expect the center will work toward helping students develop new skills and also help restore the fabric of the surrounding community on environmental, social, and economic levels, explains Wolfe.
+This STEAM lab is poised to become a regenerative project, and by that, we expect the center will work toward helping students develop new skills and also help restore the fabric of the surrounding community on environmental, social, and economic levels.
 Community organizations in the small town of 5,950 residents have rallied around the redesigned space as they recognize it has the possibility to become an economic engine.

 Photography: David Lamb Photography